 - 11.1.1 This chapter provides a description of the anticipated physical environment baseline conditions in contaminated land, land uses and hydrogeology.
-This chapter then consider how alteration to the baseline environment from the Boston Alternative Energy Facility ('the Facility') will impact sensitive receptors (agricultural land, human health, and controlled waters). - 11.1.2 Baseline conditions were identified for the defined Study Area as shown in Figure 11.1.
-For contaminated land and hydrogeology this is the Application Site and a 1 km buffer and for agricultural land only the baseline environment for the Application Site have been developed. - 11.1.3 This chapter details the assessment of potential impacts likely to occur during the construction, operation, and decommissioning phases of the Facility.
-The impact assessment was developed based on how the Facility will interact with the identified receptors (land use, human health and controlled waters) and contaminated land to create potential impacts.
-Additionally, impacts to agricultural land, and soil quality were also considered as part of this assessment.
+This chapter then considers how alteration to the baseline environment from the Boston Alternative Energy Facility (the Facility) will impact sensitive receptors (land use, human health and controlled waters). - 11.1.2 Baseline conditions were identified for the defined study area as shown in Figure 11.1, which is defined as the Principal Application Site plus a 1 km buffer.
+For agricultural land only the baseline environment for the Principal Application Site has been developed.
+The impact assessment set out within this chapter has been prepared in relation to the Principal Application Site i.e. excluding the Habitat Mitigation Area (as shown in Figure 1.1).
+Due to its location and influence by water within The Haven the Habitat Mitigation Area is more appropriately considered within both Chapter 15 Marine Water and Sediment Quality and Chapter 16 Estuarine Processes.
+The works at this area are described in Chapter 5 Project Description and shown on Figure 17.9. - 11.1.3 This chapter details the assessment of potential effects likely to occur during the construction, operation and decommissioning phases of the Facility.
+The impact assessment was developed based on how the Facility will interact with the identified receptors (land use, human health and controlled waters) and contaminated land to create potential effects.
+Additionally, effects to agricultural land and soil quality were also considered as part of this assessment.
 Where appropriate, cross references were used to highlight the interrelationship between the identified receptors and impacts.
 In particular, this was carried out where impacts or receptors were considered in more detail within other chapters.
-The direct impacts to surface water and drainage are considered in Chapter 13 Surface Water, Flood Risk and Drainage Strategy, and the impacts from contaminated sediments is considered in Chapter 15 Marine Sediment and Water Quality.
+The direct effects to surface water and drainage are considered in Chapter 13 Surface Water, Flood Risk and Drainage Strategy, and the effects from contaminated sediments is considered in Chapter 15 Marine Water and Sediment Quality.